Ghost of a Chance (Rush song)

 "Ghost of a Chance" is a song by the Canadian rock band Rush released as the third single from their 1991 album Roll the Bones.
 The single peaked at No. 2 on the U.S. Album Rocks Track chart.
 The lyrics focus on finding love, and as its strength over any other force.

 Although the song was a radio hit at the time of its release, it has rarely been performed live.
-It was most recently featured on the 2008 leg of the Snakes & Arrows Tour.
+It was played live in 1991-1992 during the Roll the Bones Tour, and not played again until the 2008 leg of the Snakes & Arrows Tour.

 Track listing

 Music by Geddy Lee and Alex Lifeson; lyrics by Neil Peart.